Minor in Arabic

 Arabic is offered only as a minor; the corresponding major is Middle East & North Africa Studies (MENA).
 For further information about the MENA major, please see the BA in Middle East & North Africa Studies portion of this Bulletin.

-Six courses with a grade of C or higher.
+Six courses with a grade of C or higher are required.
 With advisor’s approval, students may include up to three transfer courses from other colleges, universities, or non-BU study abroad programs.
 At least three courses must be taken on the Charles River Campus.
 Internships taken through Boston University or other study abroad programs may not be credited toward the minor offered in Arabic.

 Unless otherwise noted, all required courses are 4 credit hours.

-- Two language courses numbered CAS LY 303–312 (unless equivalent proficiency is shown, in which case the advisor will determine substitute courses).
+- Two language courses numbered CAS LY 303–312 (or equivalent proficiency and two substitute courses with advisor’s consent).

-- one or two additional Arabic language courses numbered CAS LY 214 or above (may include LY 572; may include LY 350 if not also counted for literature).
+- One or two additional Arabic language courses numbered CAS LY 214 or above (may include LY 471 and/or LY 572; may include LY 350 if not also counted for literature).